Weinasii/hr-analytics-pipeline/README.md

 ## 🤝 Contributing

 Contributions are welcome!
-Please read [CONTRIBUTING.md](docs/CONTRIBUTING.md) and open a PR.
+Feel free to open an issue or a pull request.
 ---

 ## 📄 License